We often hear aboutfood self-sufficiency, especially at the moment. But what exactly does it mean?

 The dairy sector is a major economic force in Quebec.
 It is Quebec’s most important agri-food industry, generating 24% of the province’s agricultural revenues.
 Quebec is Canada’s largest milk producer, contributing 36.9% of national production.
 The province is home to 46.4% of the country’s dairy farms, which translates into smaller operations than the Canadian average.

-A diverse range of dairy products is produced locally, including fluid milk, chocolate milk, cream, cheese, yogurt, butter and ice cream.
+A variety of dairy products are made locally.
+These include plain milk, chocolate milk, cream, cheese, yoghurt, butter and ice cream.
 This variety meets the varied needs of consumers and consolidates Quebec’s position as a leader in dairy processing.

 Did you know?